Non-pharmacological treatment options

 • For advice, information and support for carers to improve their health, wellbeing, capacity, financial security and resilience, please contact your state and territory office Carers Association.

-• My Aged Care.
-It is the gateway to commonwealth funded services.
+• My Aged Care is the gateway to commonwealth funded services.
 Provides up-to-date information and an entry point into Australia's aged care systems and services (including aged care assessment).

 • Dementia Behavioural Management Advisory Service (DBMAS) provides advice, assessment, education, intervention and specialised support, 24 hours a day to carers and care workers of people with dementia who experience moderate to severe behaviours of concern.